Engineer at TechnipFMC, Subsea Distribution

 ADVICE FOR STUDENTS:

 Go get field experience!!
 Especially while still in college!
-Go on every ship tour offered, get an internship in a shipyard, volunteer to tag along to absolutely everything you can.
-Not only will it make you a better engineer and set you apart from your peers, but it’s also lots of fun!
+Go on every ship tour offered, get an internship in a shipyard, and volunteer to tag along to absolutely everything you can.
+Not only will it make you a better engineer and set you apart from your peers, but it is also lots of fun!